Cosmicoppai/LiSA/README.md

 ## 🤝 CONTRIBUTING

-Contribututions, issues, and feature requests are welcome!
-See [CONTRIBUTING.md]()
+Contributions, issues, and feature requests are welcome!
+See [CONTRIBUTING.md](./contributing.md)

 ## ⭐ SUPPORT